carpentries/lesson-development-training/episodes/explanation.md

 they need to succeed in those assessments.
 ](./fig/cldt-step-3.svg){
-alt="An overview of the iterative process of lesson design and development, adapted from Nicholl's five phases, with step 3, 'Develop relevant content' highlighted." width="67%"
+alt="An overview of the iterative process of lesson design and development, adapted from Nicholls' five phases, with step 3, 'Develop relevant content' highlighted." width="67%"
 }